bingusfan360codes/javagame/README.md

 # Java Game

-A simple Java game built with Swing.
+A simple Java game built with Libgdx.
+I used Copilot for some of this, mostly to test ideas and make sure stuff works.
+I am a beginner to Java.

 ## Building & Running